cloudmesh-community/book/chapters/in/ai-rest.md

 In this section we demonstrate the implementation of Naive Bayes algorithm on text documents in a RESTful service to classify a review as positive or negative.

-Example setup: In this example we will consider a text document containing different reviews of a restaurant.
+Example setup: In this example we will consider a text document containing
+reviews of a restaurant.
 Data is split into two datasets - training dataset and test datset.
 Following are details of the datasets: